 There are several great additional features of the Red Devil including the Dual BIOS support and the 14+2 phase VRM design that makes it an exceptional overclocking card as well.
-Overall, the Red Devil RX 6800 XT LE is one of the finest AIB variants of the RX 6800 XT and you should jump on the chance should you find one in stock.
+The Red Devil RX 6800 XT LE is one of the best overall RX 6800 XT you can find from any AIB and you should jump on the chance should you find one in stock.

 2. Sapphire Nitro+ Radeon RX 6800 XT